Drunk in Charge of a Vehicle

 How JMW Can Help

-Our specialist motoring offence solicitors have helped many clients to successfully avoid a driving ban or criminal conviction when they were accused of being drunk in charge of vehicle.
+Our specialist motoring offence solicitors have helped many clients to successfully avoid a driving ban or criminal conviction when they were accused of being drunk in charge of a vehicle.

-When is a Driver Considered 'In Charge' of a Vehicle?
+When Is a Driver Considered 'In Charge' of a Vehicle?

 For instance, if an individual is found within a vehicle and has the keys to the vehicle, that person could be perceived as 'in charge.'
-However, factors such as the individual's location in the vehicle, the position of the vehicle keys, whether the vehicle's engine was running, and the individual's intentions may all play a part in determining whether or not the individual was in charge.
+However, factors such as the individual's location in the vehicle, the position of the vehicle keys, whether the vehicle's engine was running and the individual's intentions may all play a part in determining whether or not the individual was in charge.

 Key considerations when deciding whether you were ‘in charge’ of the vehicle are: